The Psychology of Forgetting and Why Memory Fails

 The previous accounts of forgetting have focused primarily on psychological evidence, but memory also relies on biological processes.
 For example, we can define a memory trace as:

-When we take in new information, a certain amount of time is necessary for changes to the nervous system to take place the consolidation process so that it is properly recorded.
-During this period information is moved from
+When we take in new information, a certain amount of time is necessary for changes to the nervous system to take place – the consolidation process – so that it is properly recorded.
+During this period information is moved from short-term memory to the more permanent long-term memory.

 Pinel (1993) suggests that this challenges Hebb’s (1949) idea that the process of consolidation takes approximately 30 minutes.
 The fact that HM’s memory is disrupted for the two-year period leading up to the surgery indicates that the process of consolidation continues for a number of years.